josephcayetano/Logistic-Regression-Analysis/README.md

 # Logistic Regression Analysis
 ### Overview
-This project applies logistic regression to classify homes as "luxury" based on property and neighborhood features.
-The analysis includes data preprocessing, exploratory data analysis (EDA), and feature selection to optimize model performance.
-The final model is evaluated using accuracy, confusion matrix, and other classification metrics to assess predictive quality.
+This project used logistic regression to classify whether a home is "luxury" based on property and neighborhood features.
+It involved cleaning the data, exploring key patterns (EDA), and selecting the most useful features.
+The model’s performance was evaluated using accuracy and a confusion matrix.

 ### Logistic Regression – Luxury Home Classification
--	Developed a logistic regression model to classify homes as ‘luxury’ based on 12+ predictors (e.g., NumBathrooms, LocalAmenities).
+-	Built a logistic regression model to predict if a home is “luxury” using over 12 features like number of bathrooms and nearby amenities
--	Optimized the model via backward stepwise elimination, achieving ~75% accuracy on test data.
+-	Improved accuracy to about 75% using backward stepwise elimination
--	Performed EDA and hypothesis testing; evaluated performance using confusion matrix and accuracy metrics.
+-	Used EDA and hypothesis testing to guide feature selection and evaluated results with classification metrics

 ### Files
 1. README.md - A file describing other files in this repository.